 We believe children should grow up in families.
 We love adoption.
 We also love empowering vulnerable mothers and fathers so they can keep their children and care for them well.
 In many of the communities where we work, from Ethiopia to Vietnam to Guatemala, poor families struggle to meet their children’s basic needs.
 When parents don’t have a way to provide their children with food to eat, a place to live, or the opportunity to go to school, they sometimes place their children in an orphanage.
 We are passionate about creating opportunity, empowering vulnerable parents to earn a sustainable income and keep their families together.

-Just four years after the first Noonday Trunk Show, Noonday Collection has impacted more than 2,000 Artisans, reaching more than 8,800 family members.
-We are pretty excited about these numbers—but we’re even more excited by the stories of transformation we hear from our Artisan partners.
-Today we want to tell you about Asha.
+We are so excited by the stories of transformation we hear from our Artisan partners, and today we want to tell you about Asha.

 Asha lives in a neighborhood in Kigali, Rwanda where large homes surrounded by walled gates and lush gardens line the main road.
 Asha and her four children live in a small house down a muddy path on one side of this road.